BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

-# Qlik CLI for OEM
+# Qlik CLI for OEM Platform Operations

 ## What is Qlik CLI